antelle/atom-codesearch/README.md

 # Atom CodeSearch

-Super-fast search for code using Google CodeSearch
+Super-fast search for code using Google CodeSearch.

+You will find this package useful if searching across your code takes a lot of time.
+With CodeSearch, it's a couple of seconds.

 # Installation